GaryAsher/challenge-run-site/.docs/REMINDERS.md

   - Test variables.
 Update if needed.
   - Link runner_id to authenticated user
     - Add option to list other runners.
 Other runners will need to confirm that they participated in this run.
+      - Add Reminder for Messages to require those runners to accept that they were in the run.
+      - Runners need to fill out their "Character" if there is one for that game.

 ### 3.5 Legal Document Review
 - [ ] Review Terms of Service line-by-line